-The Scottish Rare Disease Implementation Board, Chaired by Dr Jonathan Berg, Senior Lecturer and Honorary Consultant in Clinical Genetics and NHS Research Scotland Lead for Genetics and Rare Diseases, have been meeting since August 2021.
-The Board oversee that work and discuss how we will undertake the development of the rare disease action plan for Scotland.
+The Scottish Rare Disease Implementation Board have been meeting since August 2021.
+The Board was first Chaired by Dr Jonathan Berg, Senior Lecturer and Honorary Consultant in Clinical Genetics and NHS Research Scotland Lead for Genetics and Rare Diseases.
+The Board oversaw that work and discussed how we will undertake the development of the rare disease action plan for Scotland.
 As of April 2023, Dr Berg has stepped down from RDIB to take up the role of Rare Disease Clinical Lead with the Scottish Genomics Network.
 Replacement RDIB Chairs will be appointed in due course.

 Rare Disease Day is an annual event giving the rare disease community an opportunity to raise awareness amongst the general public and decision-makers about rare diseases and the impact on patients' lives.

-Ahead of Rare Disease Day 2022, which took place on 28 February, Maree Todd MSP, Minister for Public Health, Women’s Health and Sport published an open letter confirming our ongoing commitment to the rare disease community.
-The Minister also addressed a virtual reception on 1 March 2022 to mark Rare Disease Day in Scotland, to further set out the work the Scottish Government is doing and to commend all the work being done to ensure the voices of those living with rare diseases are listened to.
+Ahead of Rare Disease Day 2023 (28 February 2023), Maree Todd MSP, Minister for Public Health, Women’s Health and Sport published an open letter confirming our ongoing commitment to the rare disease community.
+The Minister also addressed a virtual parliamentary reception on 15 March 2023 to mark Rare Disease Day in Scotland.
+The address further set out the work the Scottish Government will doing and commended all the work being done to ensure the voices of those living with rare diseases are listened to.